 Get the education you need: Find schools for Ironworkers near you!

 Although most ironworkers learn through an apprenticeship, some learn on the job.
-Certifications in welding, rigging, and signaling can be helpful for new entrants.

 A high school diploma or equivalent is generally required.
 Courses in math, as well as training in vocational subjects such as blueprint reading and welding, can be particularly useful.

 Most ironworkers learn their trade through a 3- or 4-year apprenticeship.
-For each year of the program, apprentices must have at least 144 hours of related technical training and 2,000 hours of paid on-the-job training.
+For each year of the program, apprentices must have at least 144 hours of related technical instruction and 2,000 hours of paid on-the-job training.
 Nearly all apprenticeship programs teach both reinforcing and structural ironworking.
 On the job, apprentices learn to use the tools and equipment of the trade; handle, measure, cut, and lay rebar; and construct metal frameworks.
 In technical training, they are taught mathematics, blueprint reading and sketching, general construction techniques, safety practices, and first aid.

 Balance.
 Ironworkers often walk on narrow beams, so a good sense of balance is important to keep them from falling while doing their job.